 What others say:

-D. Nelissen, production manager Eurosport: “Finding information on the Internet is easy, but finding the right information is often a difficult task.
+D. Nelissen, former production manager Eurosport: “Finding information on the Internet is easy, but finding the right information is often a difficult task.
 As a cycling commentator I have the need of exclusive and accurate information, which I can find fast and understand easy.
 The information I find on ProcyclingLive fits the profile.
 Its fast and accurate!
 ProcyclingLive became very fast one of mine important sources to aggregate information about cycling.”

 S. Weide, marketing communications specialist: “I can always depend on ProcyclingLive to deliver accurate, unbiased information about professional races around the world.
 They set the standard by which all other race tweets are judged.”